-As the tour name says – we ride a big 6-day loop focused on hitting all of the 5 highest passes in the Alps.
+As the tour name says – we ride a big 6-day loop focused on hitting all 5 of the 6 highest passes in the Alps.
 Depending on the weather and my inclination we either ride the loop clockwise (if you are looking at a map) or counter-clockwise.
 The tour runs twice a year, so I will likely alternate the orientation each tour.
-We hit a number of smaller Swiss passes the first half of the first day as we head south to France.
-By the afternoon we are already summiting famous high passes including #12 and we just keep on going higher for the next 5 days.
-We will also mix it up by riding some unique smaller passes and pretty valley roads in between the high stuff.
+We hit a several smaller Swiss passes the first half of the first day as we head south to France.
+By the afternoon of the first day we are already summiting famous high passes including #12 and we just keep on going higher for the next 5 days.
+We will ride a wide variety of passes on this tour – very cool.

 Most people like to arrive at least one day ahead of time to help with jet lag, see the local sights or get acclimated to their motorcycle, the roads and Euro riding in general via the free 1/2 day ORIENTATION DAY offered to all Tour Members.
 I’ll be more than glad to help you plan whatever activity might be of interest to you.